albusDalbador/miner/README.md

 # mines
-Project for powershell course zaliczenie\n
+Project for powershell course zaliczenie <br>
-Simple mini game, similar to standard minesweeper
+Simple mini game, similar to standard minesweeper<br>
 This is how it looks: